 We have always believed that there is something beautiful about the process of manually brewing coffee and this is perfectly embodied by the Chemex.
 If you needed any confirmation, this hourglass-shaped coffee vessel invented in 1941, is featured in the collection of the Museum of Modern Art in New York City.

-For those of you that are looking for your coffee to taste as beautiful as the vessel it is brewed in, here is our guide to brewing the perfect Chemex.
+For a coffee that tastes just as beautiful as the vessel it is brewed in, check out our guide to brewing the perfect Chemex.

+To prepare your Chemex, place a folded filter into it, then pre-wet with hot water to remove papery taste and preheat your vessel.
 Discard the hot water by holding onto the filter while you tip it over.
-Add your coffee and give it a shake to make sure everything is evenly distributed.
+Add your coffee grounds and give it a shake to make sure everything is evenly distributed.

-Add 90g of hot water for your blooming stage.
-Give it a few quick stirs to agitate the coffee and let it bloom for 30 seconds.
+In a circular motion, add approximately 40g of hot water to your grounds; this is your blooming stage.
+Give it a few quick stirs to agitate the coffee (so that all of the grounds are saturated) and let it bloom for 30 seconds.

-Remove the filter once your coffee is finished brewing and pour into your favourite mug.
+Carefully remove the filter once your coffee has finished brewing, pour into your favourite mug, and most importantly enjoy!